 - Strategic Analysis introduces you to the terminology of economics and strategy to develop your understanding of strategic analysis and practice.

-The dissertation gives you the chance to research an area of management of particular interest to you and of relevance to your career or company.
+- Management Dissertation and Research Methods or Consultancy Project Dissertation provides the option to choose between a traditional dissertation or consultancy/client-based project (subject to project availability and meeting client needs).
+The dissertation gives you the chance to research an area of particular interest to you and of relevance to your career or company.

 Previous dissertation topics include: